-- C. Electronic service shall be used in this proceeding, including this Order. - D. The parties have 15 days from the date of electronic service of this Order to petition for reconsideration. - E. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it deems necessary.
+- C. Electronic service shall be used in this proceeding, including this Order. - D. Parties have 15 days, plus three days if service is by mail, from the date of service of this Order to petition the Commission for reconsideration or request a hearing, as provided in K.S.A.
+77-542. &lt;sup>13 See notes 9-11, above.